 Framed in historical context, Dr. Tamara Sanikidze will explore such topics as the nuts and bolts of opera production, the tension between music and text, Black composers of opera, Zarzuela, underrepresented Latin American composers of opera and art song, female perspectives in art song, and opera in the United States.
 Guest speakers will include Prof. Sidney Outlaw, Dr. César Cañón, and Dr. Maureen Zoltek.

-This seminar is an opportunity to explore all the ways musicians can show up in the real world after completing a music degree.
-The goal is to broaden your vision of what is available for you in the future, and to build on the skills you will need to craft your career.
+In this seminar led by Professor William Fedkenheuer, you will have the opportunity to explore the ways musicians with high levels of training or with music degrees show up in the real world.
+The intent is to broaden your vision of what is possible for you in the future, and to help you build some of the skills needed to craft your career.